thegambler111/CoolObsVault/03_Life_experience/Storytelling/Pixar 22 Rules For Storytelling/Pixar 22 Rules For Storytelling.md

 # Rule #4: Once upon a time there was __ .
 Every day, __ .
 One day __ .
 Because of that, __ .
 Because of that, __ .
 Until finally __ .
 - You can use this "story spine" to effortlessly create a narrative.
+- What each of these actually means:
+	1. Establish setting – the “normal world”
+	2. Show character in normal world
+	3. Boom, something happens to throw the normal world into chaos
+	4. Another thing happens to make it harder for your characters
+	5. Yet another thing makes it harder for your characters
+	6. Your characters overcome and are better for it
+- Pixar including the double “because of that” shows the importance of raising the stakes throughout your story.

 # Rule #5: Simplify.
 Focus.
 Combine characters.
 Hop over detours.
 You’ll feel like you’re losing valuable stuff but it sets you free.
 - The goal should be to add constraints and do more with less.
+- The 5th Harry Potter is an 800+ page book with one main plot and five subplots
+- There’s no need for your story to have more than that.
+Assuming its shorter, aiming for just one or two subplots is even better.
+- Simplicity makes it easier for your audience to track and remember your story.

 # Rule #6: What is your character good at, comfortable with?
 Throw the polar opposite at them.
 Challenge them.
 How do they deal?
+- Stories are about the transformation the Hero:
+	- You challenge her to overcome her weaknesses.

 # Rule #7: Come up with your ending before you figure out your middle.
 Seriously.
 Endings are hard, get yours working up front.